m-voit/concepts-of-programming-languages/study-project/paper.md

 In JavaScript there are some ways to achieve immutability like the `const` keyword, introduced with ES6, that allows to define constant variables.
 While `const` allows defining constant primitive types as strings, objects created with the `const` keyword are still mutable.
-This is the case, because properties of constant objects, can still be reassigned after creation.
+This is the case, because properties of constant objects, can still be reassigned after creation [moz07].

 It's also possible to _freeze_ an object after creation.
 This makes the object immutable, but still has the caveat, that it doesn't effect nested objects.
-Therefore, it's necessary to call freeze recursively on an object that should be immutable.
+Therefore, it's necessary to call freeze recursively on an object that should be immutable [moz08].

 But this is more like a workaround than true immutability provided by the language.
-Furthermore, it's error prone and may not play nicely with libraries, that expect mutable objects.
+Furthermore, it's error prone to developer mistakes and may not play nicely with libraries, that expect mutable objects.

 ```go
 TODO